List of Pushing Daisies characters: The Coroner

 The Coroner (Sy Richardson) works at the City Morgue where Ned, Emerson, and Chuck inspect (and secretly interrogate) dead bodies.
 He is often suspicious of all three of them and voices it by simply saying, "Mmmmmm-hmmmm."
 He has started hitting up Emerson for bribe money to keep quiet about his inspections.
 Emerson reluctantly pays him, but only because he believes it's simply for business.
 Series creator Bryan Fuller planned a slow reveal of the coroner's homosexuality and his crush on Emerson Cod (Chi McBride).

 Alfredo Aldarisio

-Alfredo Aldarisio (Raúl Esparza) is a homeopathic salesman who has a fear that Earth's atmosphere could be sucked away from space and treats himself with his own herbal wares.
+Alfredo Aldarisio (Raúl Esparza) is a homeopathic remedies salesman who has a fear that Earth's atmosphere could be sucked away from space and treats himself with his own herbal wares.
 He secretly admires Olive Snook and gave Chuck a sample pack of antidepressants.
 Olive also secretly admires him, even though she still longs for the Pie Maker, but she has not yet had a chance to tell him this due to his going away on a trip.